 Provar uses metadata to create robust test cases in the first place so that many of the strategies used by other tools are not required.

 We even remember the strategies you teach Provar so you can re-apply them across your applications.
-Unlike other tools we let you keep these strategies separate, as the strategies for testing Salesforce aren’t necessarily the best strategies for SAP, Workday or Dynamics 365.
+Unlike other tools, we let you keep these strategies separate, as the strategy for testing Salesforce isn’t necessarily the best for SAP, Workday, or Dynamics 365.

 Mutation Testing which could lead to a whole paradigm shift in the way tests are authored to provide a level of exploratory testing.

-So are there any real AI Test Tools out there?
+So Are There Any Real AI Test Tools out there?

-Indeed, I’ve seen no other tools that can handle the change-over from user experiences such as Salesforce Classic to Lightning with test cases that run seamlessly on both UIs plus keep running without making changes to your test case across multiple releases.
+Indeed, I’ve seen no other tools that can handle the changeover from user experiences, such as Salesforce Classic to Lightning, with test cases that run seamlessly on both UIs plus keep running without making changes to your test case across multiple releases.

-At Provar we always made it our mission to help Salesforce customers create and maintain robust test cases for their UI and API tests.
+At Provar, we always made it our mission to help Salesforce customers create and maintain robust test cases for their UI and API tests.
 We accomplished this in the following ways: